redpandamonium/bevy_more_shapes/README.md

 * Grid planes
 * Arbitrary non-self-intersecting polygons
 * Torus (Including segmented torus)
+* Tubes that follow an arbitrary 3d curve

 ## Versions

-This crate tracks bevy's versions, meaning the API of this crate will only break when an API breaking version of bevy is released.
+This crate tracks bevy's versions.
+It also follows the semver standard.
+Below is a chart which versions of this crate are compatible with which bevy version:

 | Version | Bevy version |
 |---------|--------------|